Lifestyle

 Separation Anxiety In Dogs: Signs, Causes & How To Treat It

-Separation anxiety in dogs is a real thing, and if your dog already shows signs of stress when you are home, you want to be prepared to handle this mental health issue so you can leave the house again without feeling guilty.
+Separation anxiety in dogs is a real thing.
+If your dog shows signs of distress when you're gone, you'll want to nip this issue in the bud so you can leave the house again without feeling guilty.

 To help you understand what you can do for your dog’s anxiety, Pawp spoke with Dr. Heather Venkat, DVM, MPH, DACVPM, a companion animal veterinarian with VIP Puppies, who gave a few helpful tips.